Skip to content

-Itemized pricing for mold inspection, containment, HEPA air scrubbing, removal per square foot, and post-remediation clearance testing.
+Price mold inspection, containment, removal, antimicrobial, air scrubbing, and post-remediation clearance testing per sq ft.

 Your inputs